 Coming Out of the Closet: Privacy and Confidentiality

 The Nova Scotia Personal Health Information Protection Act, (Bill 89, 2010) requires consent of the resident before information regarding sexual orientation is disclosed to anyone.
 Residents and clients have the right to all personal and medical information to be held in confidence by staff.
-As a result, staff is expected to refrain from discussing resident or client related information in public and must maintain the confidentiality of records and information.
+As a result, staff members are expected to refrain from discussing resident or client related information in public and must maintain the confidentiality of records and information.
 This includes personal, medical and other information concerning residents, clients, their families and fellow employees and staff repeating, or otherwise conveying information to anyone except those specifically designated to receive the information shall be considered in breach of confidentiality.

 The objective of the legislation is to keep personal health information confidential and secure.
 Under this legislation people and organizations that deliver health care are known as “custodians” of health information and strict rules apply regarding how personal health information is collected, used, maintained, disclosed and disposed of.